 You can choose to take an uncrystallised funds pension lump sum (UFPLS) if you don’t intend to buy an annuity or take your pension with drawdown.
 With a UFPLS, 25% of each payment you take from your pension will be tax-free and income tax will be charged on the remaining 75%.

 A workplace pension is a long-term investment product designed to help you save for retirement.
 Workplace pensions differ from personal pensions as they are set up by your employer.
-You are required to pay at least 5% of your qualifying earnings into your pension, whilst your employer must pay in at least 3%.
+If eligible, you’re required to pay at least 5% of your qualifying earnings into your pension (which includes tax relief from the government), whilst your employer must pay in at least 3%.
+The earliest you can access a workplace pension is from age 55 (rising to 57 from 2028).